Engine Lathe Basics 211

 mm/rev. A measurement of how many millimeters a cutting tool advances along a workpiece in one revolution of that workpiece.
 Millimeters per revolution measures feed.

-OD.
-Cutting that take place on the outer surface of a workpiece.
-Turning, facing, and parting off are all examples of outer diameter operations on a lathe.
+Outer diameter operations.
+Cutting that takes place on the outer surface of a cylindrical or round workpiece.
+Turning, facing, and parting off are all examples of OD operations on a lathe.

-A cutting operation performed on a lathe that uses a cutting tool to separate a finished part from the rest of the stock.
-Also known as cutting off, parting is an outer diameter operation.
+A lathe cutting operation that uses a cutting tool to separate a finished part from the rest of the stock.
+Parting off is an outer diameter operation.

 personal protective equipment

-A set of toolholders that uses a master toolholder that holds rapidly releasing interchangeable toolholders.
-Quick-change tooling increases the production speed.
+A toolholder that uses a master toolholder that holds rapidly releasing interchangeable tool blocks.
+Quick-change tool posts increase production speed.

 reaming